Jsaket058/Array4/README.md

 # Array4
-Duplicate element remove via 1)Set and 2) Optimal Method
+Duplicate element remove of the sorted via 1)Set and 2) Optimal Method